-Sooo...you think you have what it takes to head to the land of man-eating sharks, venomous snakes and giant spiders that will greet you from the toilet bowl?
+Sooo...you think you have what it takes to live in the land of man-eating sharks, venomous snakes, and spiders so big they wear kneepads to crawl up the walls...

-Like thousands before you, you may be filled with excitement about heading halfway accross the world!
-However, things can work differently here so instead of learning the hard way, here are some things I learned along the way on my work and travel holiday in Oz that should help you out!
+So instead of learning the hard way, here are some things I learned along the way during my work and travel holiday in Oz that should help you out!

 Australia is an expensive place, especially in cities like Sydney and Melbourne, and if you’re not working, you need to save every cent so make sure you have at least AU$5,000 to survive a few months without work.